100 Sights in Aachen, Germany (with Map and Images)

 The crucifixion group Henger Herrjotts Fott (Behind Herrgotts Gesäß), actually Osen Herrjotts Hazz (Our Lord's Heart), is a bronze sculpture by Bonifatius Stirnberg.
 It was erected on 27 August 1989 in Aachen as a replacement for a stone crucifixion group that had been lost in 1941 in the turmoil of the Second World War.
 It is located on a square between Wirichsbongardstraße and Schildstraße, which in 2003 was given the official postal address "Henger Herrjotts Fott" in allusion to the surrounding district of the same name.

-The seahorse fountain is a fountain monument in Burtscheid according to a design by the Aachen architect Gerhard Thomalla, which was originally set up in 1956 in the rotunda of the Elisenbrunnen after it was reoriented in 1952/53.
-The bronze figures of the six seahorses standing around the fountain column created the Aachen sculptor Josef "Jupp" Zeller.
-The fountain shell created from a dark marble block comes from the Ewald Mies stonemason workshop, the brother Ludwig Mies van der Rawes.
+The Seepferdchenbrunnen is a fountain monument in Burtscheid according to a design by the Aachen architect Gerhard Thomalla, which was originally erected in 1956 in the rotunda of the Elisenbrunnen after its rebuilding in 1952/53.
+The bronze figures of the six seahorses standing upright around the fountain column were created by the Aachen sculptor Josef "Jupp" Zeller.
+The fountain bowl, created from a dark block of marble, comes from the stonemason's workshop of Ewald Mies, Ludwig Mies van der Rohe's brother.
 It has a diameter of 3.30 meters.
-After the fountain was removed from the Elisenbrunnen, it was set up at its current location on Burtscheider Kapellenstrasse in 1971.
+After the fountain had been removed from the Elisenbrunnen, it was erected in 1971 at its current location on Burtscheider Kapellenstraße.

 St. Matthias is a Catholic branch church in Berensberg, a district in the Herzogenrath district of Kohlscheid.
 It belongs to the parish of Christ our Peace, which also includes the main church of St. Katharina in Kohlscheid, St. Barbara in Kohlscheid-Pannesheide, St. Mariä Heimsuchung in Kohlscheid-Kämpchen and St. Mariä Verkündigung in Kohlscheid-Bank.
 The church has been a listed building since 1985.